-Executives and managers are always looking for ways to improve processes to help employees be more efficient, make fewer mistakes, increase output, and get products to market faster.
+Executives and managers are always looking for ways to improve business processes to help employees be more efficient, make fewer mistakes, increase output, and get products to market faster.
 But you might find it difficult to implement the improvements.

 Why is it so hard to implement changes?